IgniteUI/indigo-design-docfx/en/codegen/layout-codegen.md

 ### Component Sizing

 > [!Note]
-> Artboards in Sketch do not have fixed height or fixed width settings so this section on Component Sizing only applies to a Component withing a Group that has been selected for code generation.
+> Artboards in Sketch do not have fixed height or fixed width settings so this section on Component Sizing only applies to a Component within a Group that has been selected for code generation.

 When a Group is selected for component code generation and the Components inside have a fixed height and or a fixed width, those fixed size values will be added to the generated component CSS.
 Normally Angular components are sized or resized by their parent at runtime.
 However, there are design scenarios where the designer wants the component to be a fixed size element when added to the Angular application.
 Code generation supports this design scenario.

-### After Component Code Generation – Before Rendering in The Browser

-Developers need to perform the following edits of generated components before rendering in the browser:

-- If the HTML has formControlName elements, the formGroup comment under the `<form>` tag must be uncommented: `<!-- [formGroup]="customerForm" -->`
-- In the TypeScript, check for `<!-- // TODO – uncomment-->` and uncomment the FormGroup comment if you have one.
-- In the TypeScript, check the `ngOnInit` method and uncomment the form code.

 ## Sketch Element Names